qmg-mgriffiths/jira-metrics/README.md

 #### Other commands

+- `make zip` will produce `metrics.zip` containing some generated data.
 - `make clean` will destroy all data for all projects
 - `make cleanest` will clear out even your configuration.